(Update: We are adding Depth next. It is not ready yet as of 4/20)

 So now, the photo of Bruce Lee is gone.
 But the pose is in.

 Here, I have named the pose “bruceleestance” so I can easily remember it later.
-If you look at the image below, the black area shows what the computer understood.
-This is called the mask.
+In the introduction, we briefly touched on masks: Masks are the best way to reconcile Controls.

 To reveal the mask, this command is used when rendering: